lxchtan/HeterMPC/README.md

 # HeterMPC: A Heterogeneous Graph Neural Network for Response Generation in Multi-Party Conversations
 This repository contains the source code for the _ACL 2022_ paper [HeterMPC: A Heterogeneous Graph Neural Network for Response Generation in Multi-Party Conversations](https://arxiv.org/pdf/2203.08500.pdf).
 Jia-Chen Gu, Chao-Hong Tan, Chongyang Tao, Zhen-Hua Ling, Huang Hu, Xiubo Geng, Daxin Jiang. <br>
-Hopefully, code will be released at the beginning of May.
-Thanks for your patience. <br>

 ## Introduction